xillig/TTLocVis/paper.md

 a broad range of applications which are not only limited to scientific research.
 For instance, the package could be used to analyse the public discourse on the COVID-19 pandemic on Twitter in different countries and regions in the world over time.

-(In particular,  the SARS-CoV-2 Twitter data set that was made available by Twitter recently (link) to ).
+(!!!
+In particular,  the SARS-CoV-2 Twitter data set that was made available by Twitter recently (link) to!!!).

 Firstly, the package allows the user to collect Tweets using a Twitter developer account for any area in the world that is specified with its longitude and latitude.
 Subsequently, the inherently messy Twitter data can be cleaned, transformed and exported.